Nina Raginsky

 Nina Raginsky CM OC, (born April 14, 1941) is a Canadian photographer who received the honour of the Order of Canada in 1984.

 Life and work

-Born in Montreal, Quebec, she received a Bachelor of Arts degree from Rutgers University in 1962.
+Born in Montreal, Quebec, she received a Bachelor of Arts degree from Rutgers University in New Jersey in 1962.
 While at Rutgers she studied painting with Roy Lichtenstein, sculpture with George Segal and Art History with Allan Kaprow.

-From 1963 to 1981, she was a freelance photographer with the National Film Board of Canada.
-Her photographs have appeared in various books by the National Film Board of Canada.

-She was made an Officer of the Order of Canada in 1984.
-She is a member of the Royal Canadian Academy of Arts.
-Her photographs have appeared in Queen (magazine), Daily London Telegraph Magazine, and L'Express Paris.
-From 1962, her photographs have been in numerous exhibits at the George Eastman Museum Rochester, New York, the San Francisco Museum, the Burton Gallery in Toronto, the National Gallery of Canada, and the Photo Gallery in Ottawa, among others.